Krishnaprasad1836rock/Youtube-Clone-Project/README.md

 # Youtube-Clone-Project
-This Project is a clone of front-end Youtube Graphics This Project uses different CSS Elements like
+This Project is a clone of front-end Youtube Graphics.
+This Project uses different CSS Elements like
 1. Nested Layouts
 2. CSS Grid